Jammu Suraksha Yojana

-Jammu Suraksha Yojana is a collaborative initiative by REIT under ITI Limited and Jammu Municipal Corporation.
-This is started to provide digital security and surveillance products to the citizen of Jammu at subsidized prices.
-As a mega initiative, REIT is providing Personal security, financial security and civil security to the citizens of Jammu.
-It has planned to provide digital security to the citizen of Jammu at very reasonable rates.
-The citizens can also avail life insurance up to Rs 1,00,000 in case of death.
+Jammu Suraksha Yojana is a collaborative initiative by REIT under Indian Telephone Industries Limited and the Jammu municipal corporation.
+It began as a way to provide digital security and surveillance products to the citizens of Jammu at subsidized prices.
+They may also receive life insurance reimbursements of up to Rs 1,00,000 in case of death.

-Jammu Suraksha Yojana is the first initiative taken by the government department for general public security.
-The Scheme is launched by the Deputy Mayor JMC, Purnima Sharma, JMC Commissioner Pankaj Magotra KAS and officials from ITI Limited.
+Jammu Suraksha Yojana is the first initiative taken by a government department for general public security.
+It was launched by JMC Deputy Mayor Purnima Sharma, JMC Commissioner Pankaj Magotra KAS and officials from ITI Limited.

 The Scheme

 Jammu Suraksha Yojana is initiated to secure the citizens of Jammu and to provide subsidized security solutions so that to make security affordable for the general public.
 Under Jammu Suraksha Yojana, the subscriber will get security services like Personal Security, Financial Security, and Civil Security.
 The subscriber has to pay Rs.
 500 monthly and GST as applicable to avail Jammu Suraksha Yojana Scheme.